MetaMask/metamask-docs/wallet/concepts/sdk/index.md

 1. Connect from a web dapp in a desktop browser to the MetaMask browser extension
 2. Connect from a web dapp in MetaMask Mobile's in-app browser to MetaMask Mobile
-3. Use third party libraries to connect a mobile dapp to MetaMask Mobile
+3. Use third-party libraries to connect a mobile dapp to MetaMask Mobile

 With MetaMask SDK, there are more ways to connect: